-If a vintage recipe has been around this long, there’s a good reason.
-Some old-fashioned recipes are worth holding on to, even if they’re scribbled on old, stained recipe cards stacked in a cabinet.
+If an old-fashioned recipe has been around this long, there’s probably a good reason for it!
+Some vintage recipes are worth holding on to, even if they’re scribbled on old, stained recipe cards stacked in a cabinet.
 Every time you make a vintage recipe, it’s like you’re time traveling to your childhood.
-Grandma and mom’s recipes are just too good to give up.
+Grandma and mom’s recipes are just too good to give up!

 Many recipes were adapted from old farmhouse meals or created for new-fangled kitchen appliances like the slow cooker.
 Brands like Pillsbury, Betty Crocker and fast food giants set the food trends, and home-cooks everywhere developed a standard menu of family-favorite recipes like mac n’ cheese, beef dishes, and the best desserts in the world.

 Here’s our collection of old-fashioned recipes from the best eras of American food!
 Not only are they delicious, but it’s fun to learn about our culinary history, too.

 25+ Old Fashioned Recipes from the 40s, 50s, and 60s

 In the 1940s, cooks had to get creative with many ingredients unavailable or rationed.
 It was the time of Jell-O salads and other recipes that incorporated new products like M&Ms and Cheerios.
 Betty Crocker hit the scene and became very popular.
 Many recipes used fresh veggies from victory gardens, as well — jarring preserves was a common activity.
 Conservative recipes from the Great Depression lingered.
 The slow cooker was invented in 1940, changing American cooking forever.

 - 15 Jell-O Salad Recipes

 - Poor Man’s Spam